This 2016 Georgia human study found:

 - The study zeroed in on childhood abuse, and disregarded evidence for more relevant factors determining an individual’s experience-dependent oxytocin receptor gene DNA methylation.
 That smelled like an agenda.

 - The study used CTQ answers as determinants, although what happened during the subjects’ earliest life was likely when the majority of epigenetic changes to the oxytocin receptor gene took place.
 If links existed between the subjects’ early-life DNA methylation and later-life conditions, they weren’t evidenced by CTQ answers about later life that couldn’t self-report relevant experiences from conception through age three that may have caused DNA methylation.

 - There was no attempt to make findings comparable with cited studies.
 That practice and the lack of a control group reminded me of Problematic research with telomere length.

 - The researchers tortured numbers until they confessed “that CpG methylation may interact with abuse to predict psychiatric symptoms.”
-But the study provided no direct evidence that each subject’s blood oxytocin gene receptor DNA methylation interacted as such.
+But there was no direct evidence that each subject’s blood oxytocin gene receptor DNA methylation interacted as such!
 Did the “may interact” phrase make the unevidenced inferences more plausible, or permit contrary evidence to be disregarded?

 - See Testing the null hypothesis of oxytocin’s effects in humans for examples of what happens when researchers compound assumptions and unevidenced inferences.